-- English Four years
+English Four years

-- Mathematics Three years
+Mathematics Three years

-- Science
+Science Two years

-- Foreign Language
+Foreign Language Three years

-- Social Studies

-Two years
+Social Studies Two years

 REQUIREMENTS FOR TRANSFER ADMISSION

 Students who are currently attending or who have previously attended a college or university are considered transfer applicants.
 A minimum of twenty-four semester units or forty transferable quarter units are required to be considered a transfer student.
 To receive full consideration for admission, candidates applying must submit all required documents on or before the priority deadline.
 Applications will be accepted after this date, but decisions will be made on a space-available basis.
 Applicants are expected to be in good academic standing at all previous institutions attended.
 Students must submit official transcripts from all colleges previously attended.